 In this unit students explore the key processes and considerations for managing a business efficiently and effectively to achieve business objectives.
 Students examine different types of businesses and their respective objectives and stakeholders.
-They investigate strategies to manage both staff and business operations objectives and to meet develop an understanding of the complexity and challenge of managing businesses.
+They investigate strategies to manage both staff and business operations objectives and develop understanding of the complexity challenge of managing businesses.
 Students compare theoretical perspectives with current practice using contemporary Australian and global business case studies from the past four years.